UPDATE: Clinic currently not taking clients

 Please see these links for information, resources and guidance to make a complaint.

 The Clinic is run by the Flemington Kensington Community Legal Centre in partnership with the Melbourne University Law Public Interest Law Program.

-For information about what you can do immediately after an incident with police:
+What you can do after an incident with police: